Avril112113/Yodine/readme.md

 Drag with `LMB` on selected device\[s\] to move them
 Click with `LMB` on a device to select single device
 `Ctrl` + `LMB` on a device to add device to selection
-`MMB` or `c` while the mouse is on one object while another device is selected to make a connection between them (selects device if no other device is currently selected)
+`Delete` will remove selected devices, if no devices selected then removes device under cursor
-`Delete` or `X` will remove selected devices, if no devices selected then removes device under cursor
+`C` will connect all selected devices into a single network, it will seperate the device under the cursor from its network

 # Repo info
 ## Running